In answer to the video "Muhammad and Merkabah Mysticism"

 The ordinance relating to unjust manslaughter in the Quran clearly has a universal connotation both for unjustly murdering or preserving a soul.
 Anyone familiar even on a most basic level with the Quran knows that among its most pervasive themes is the fact that to God, the value of a human, regardless of social status, gender or race only depends on righteousness in deeds and God-consciousness/taqwa 2:221,4:1,135,5:48,25:77,34:37,42:23,49:13.
 The Quran appeals to the believers' taqwa/God-consciousness in maintaining indiscriminate justice

-"though it may be against your own selves or (your) parents or near relatives"
+"though it may be against your own selves or (your) parents or near relatives"or even

 "against a hated people"